 '''

 positional arguments:

 old_lockfile path to previous lockfile

 new_lockfile path to modified lockfile

+optional arguments:

+-h, --help show this help message and exit

+'''

 Only the packages in new_lockfile marked as "modified" will be processed.
 If a node in old_lockfile is already modified and an incompatible (different binary ID, different revision) updated is attempted, it will raise an error.
 The updated nodes will keep the "modified" flag when updated in old_lockfile